Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 * November, here we see a drop in the number of rides, here we can convince them to renew as annual members with a discoutned rate.

-3. Members-only bike rental window based on daily heat maps/Bike Preference
+3. <ins>Members-only bike rental window based on daily heat maps/Bike Preference</ins>

 Based on our daily heatmap, we notice a peak period during the weekdays where annual members are using bikes more as compared to casual riders.
 From that, we give priorty access to our most used bike - classic bike to only members.
 We make classic bikes exclusively annual members only during the peak periods in the weekday.

-4. Targeted Advertisment at most used start and end stations during peak periods
+4. <ins>Targeted Advertisment at most used start and end stations during peak periods</ins>

 Based on our top 10 casual riders start and destination stations, we run advertisement during peak yearly periods showing the perks of being an annual member and offer discounted rates from signups off the ads.